 The Audit, Finance and Corporate Responsibility Committee consists of Mr. Woods, Chairman, Mr. Armacost, and Mr. Paquette, each of whom the Board has determined is an independent director as defined in the NYSE's current and proposed listing standards and the provisions of Sarbanes-Oxley, requiring entirely independent audit committees.
 This Committee is responsible for appointing and terminating the Company's independent auditors, reviewing the Company's accounting processes, financial controls, and reporting systems, and the scope of the audits to be conducted.
-It is also responsible for monitoring the policies, practices, and programs of the Company in its relations with customers, suppliers, employees, shareholders and the communities in which the Company's production plants are located.
-The Committee meets regularly in executive session with the Company's independent auditors and with the Company's internal auditors.
-This Committee met five times in 2002, and three times in the six-month period ended December 31, 2002.
+It is also responsible for monitoring the policies, practices, and programs of the Company's production plants are located.
+The Committee meets regularly in executive session with the Company's independent auditors and with the Company's independent auditors.
+This Committee meet five times in 2002, and three times in the six-month period ended December 31, 2002.